The Jazz Singer

-A sound technology that began to be developed in the early twentieth century and became commercially viable by the late 1920s.
-In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlock.
+A sound technology, first developed in the early 20th century, that became commercially viable in the late 1920s.
+In this system, music and dialogue were recorded on waxed records that were played in sync with the film via a turntable connected to a film projector through an interlocking mechanism.

 Dialogue or narration conveyed in text that is shown between scenes of a silent film.

 A person who directs or produces movies.